Codigami/CFAlertDialog/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have run the tests and they pass
 * [ ] I have run the lint and it passes

-This merge request fixes / reffers to the following issues: ...
+This merge request fixes / refers to the following issues: ...

 ### Pull Request Description